AndrewRedican/runescape-database/README.md

 2. [x] Create a Development Setup, Generate Basic App View
 3. [x] Create a Firebase project, add configuration files
 4. [x] Host Project Live
+5. [ ] Create Some Basic UI
-5. [ ] Write server-side firebase cloud functions and publish
+6. [ ] Write server-side firebase cloud functions and publish
-6. [ ] Set up a custom Cron Engine
+7. [ ] Set up a custom Cron Engine
-7. [ ] Create view to check payload
+8. [ ] Create view to check payload
-8. [ ] Setup a backend mechanism for continuos updates.
+9. [ ] Setup a backend mechanism for continuos updates.
-9. [ ] Add a view to control backend functions.
+10. [ ] Add a view to control backend functions.
-10. [ ] Add login mechanism.
+11. [ ] Add login mechanism.
-11. [ ] Add some detailed visuals, graphs even.
+12. [ ] Add some detailed visuals, graphs even.
-12. [ ] Add a way to download database to csv and json.
+13. [ ] Add a way to download database to csv and json.
-13. [ ] BONUS - Set up a staging environment
+14. [ ] BONUS - Set up a staging environment

 ## Live Project At